ucsd-cse125-sp24/group1-website/content/weekly-reports/week-03.md

 6. I think we’re still making good progress, although it’s taken longer to get client inputs onto the server than maybe we were hoping.
 But we have a solid graphics foundation shaping up.

 ### Kenzo

+1. My concrete goals for the week is to fully implement the toon shader and implement the particle systems.

+2. I was able to implement the toon shader into our code and fix the light position so we can see the sides that are being highlighted by the shader.
+I was able to start working on the particle systems.

+3. I planned on finishing implementing the particle systems, however, I got busy over the weekends due to my other classes having a lot of work and other meetings.

+4. My goal for the next week is to finish implementing particle systems with TransformFeedback.

+5. I learned how to implement toon shaders, including how to set the uniform variables and the varyings.
+I also learned the code base and now I am able to understand how all the different parts of the graphics code work together.
+I also learned that my laptop is too old to support more than 8 textures so the graphics that are being rendered on my laptop looks different from the others, and William and Sean were able to help me debug this so that the graphics code can support older laptops.

+6. I am having impostor syndrome due to my lack of experience in graphics.
+However, I am excited and trying my best to contribute to my team so that I can learn a lot from this class.
+I am very grateful to have very supportive and very experienced teammates.

 ## Meeting notes